CahanLab/CellNet/agnostic_cellnet/README.md

 stList <- splitCommon_proportion(sampTab = stTrain, proportion = 0.66, dLevel = "description1") # Use 2/3 of training data for training and 1/3 for validation
 stTrainSubset <- stList$trainingSet
 expTrainSubset <- expTrain[,rownames(stTrainSubset)]

+#See number of samples of each unique type in description1 in training subset
+table(stTrainSubset$description1)

 stValSubset <- stList$validationSet
 expValSubset <- expTrain[rownames(stValSubset)]
+#See number of samples of each unique type in description1 in validation subset
+table(stValSubset$description1)

 ```

 Train the random forest classifier, takes 3-10 minutes depending on memory availability: